Dina Zulfikar: Early life and education

-Dina Zulfikar was born in 1962 in Zamalek district of Cairo, to Ezz El-Dine Zulfikar, filmmaker, previously a military officer and Kawthar Shafika, actress.
+Dina Zulfikar was born on April 22, 1962, in the Zamalek district of Cairo, to the filmmaker and former military officer Ezz El-Dine Zulfikar, and the actress Kawthar Shafik.
 She had a great sympathy towards animals in her childhood.
 Her activism began while she was a student at Cairo University.
 Zulfikar teamed up with her childhood friend Amina Abaza and together they established SPARE Animal Welfare Society.

 Career

 Zulfikar graduated from Cairo University in 1983, majoring in Business Administration.
 She worked in the US Military Cooperation Office in Egypt, and established the Arab Celebrity website.
 She also owned a film distribution company in Egypt and France, and then devoted herself entirely to animal rights.

-Recently, Dina Zulfikar called for the inclusion of articles in the Egyptian constitution for the welfare of animals and the preservation of wildlife.
+Recently, Dina Zulfikar called for the inclusion of animal welfare and wildlife preservation articles in the Egyptian constitution.
 She also called for improving the living conditions of animals in zoos and for the application of international standards.
 She became one of Egypt's most determined and dedicated animal welfare advocates.